-Arroyo Hondo Open Space Opening of Trailhead & Interpretive Trail Loop on 86 acres Located along the Arroyo Hondo just west of Interstate 25, the project included the completion of the parking lot off Old Agua Fria Road in 2010.
+Arroyo Hondo Open Space Opening of Trailhead & Interpretive Trail Loop on 86 acres Located along the Arroyo Hondo just west of Interstate 25, the project included the d Agua Eria Poad completion of the parking lot off Old Agua Fria Road in 2010.
 More recently, an additional 1.5 mile section of trail was completed, with a total of 3 miles of trail available to hikers, mountain bikers, and equestrians.
 The open space features spectacular views of the Galisteo Basin, surrounding mountain ranges, and the Arroyo Hondo Pueblo, which dates from the 13th century.

-Santa Fe Rail Trail 13 Miles of Improved Trail and Burro Lane Park
+Santa Fe Rail Trail 13 Miles of Improved Trail and Burro Lane Park a part of the second se